 Stephen Morse can be reached at 954-560-3063 if you’ve been bitten by a dog and injured anyplace in the State of Florida.
 If you call, he will gladly give you a free, no obligation consultation.
 Mr. Morse will not get paid for his work until you’ve made a recovery in your case, so there is no risk to you.

-Aggressive Pursuit of Justice by this Broward County Dog Bite Law Firm
+Pursue Justice with this Dog Bite Law Firm Broward County, FL

 If you’ve been bitten by a dog or attacked by another animal anywhere in the State of Florida, you have four years from the date of the dog bite or animal attack to file your lawsuit.
 It is therefore imperative that you contact Stephen Morse as soon as possible.